AngelChezziPXL/Guts-DotNetAdvanced-23-24/README.md

 The matching test projects contain **automated tests** that can be run to check if your solution is correct.

 ## Parts
-The assignments for each chapter can be found in de README.md in the folder of the chapter or by clicking on one of the links below:
+The assignments for each part can be found in de README.md in the folder of the part or by clicking on one of the links below:
 * [Part 1 - C# Language features](1_LanguageFeatures/README.md)
 * [Part 2 - ASP.NET Core MVC](2_MVC/README.md)
 * [Part 3 - ASP.NET Rest API & Razor pages](3_API-RazorPages/README.md)